sourcegraph/about/blogposts/idiomatic-go.md

 These large interfaces tend to be defined up-front.
 They aren’t discovered across implementations at a later date.
 Interfaces should be discovered from existing types and extracted out of them.

-The `io.Reader` and `io.Writer` interfaces weren’t designed up front, they were discovered later.
+The `io.Reader` and `io.Writer` interfaces weren't designed up front, they were discovered later.
 The network, file and other byte handling types shared a similar implementation.
 Out of those similarities the `io.Reader` and `io.Writer` interfaces were born.

 Key takeaways: